NOObMasTer18/Prodigy-Internship/PRODIGY_WD_04/README.md

-# This is a Portfolio Website

----

-## This is made using HTML, CSS, and JavaScript

----

-### Project Description:

-This is a personal portfolio website that showcases my skills in web development.
-It includes sections for about me, my education, projects.
-Include a headline and professional photo.
+Build a personal portfolio website that showcases your skills, projects, and accomplishments as a web developer.
+Design an attractive and visually appealing layout that captures visitors' attention.
+Include a home page with a captivating headline, professional photo, and summary of your skills.
+Provide an "About Me" section with a detailed background, education, and professional experience.